 Yes!
 You should do both —save and pay down debt at the same time.
 It’s a BIG mistake to pay extra to lower your student loan balance at the expense of contributing enough to your 401K to at least maximize your company match.
-That’s free money you should never leave on the table.
+That’s money you should never leave on the table.

 9. Should I Live With Roommates?

 For most people, housing is the biggest monthly expense.
 Ideally, rent will cost no more than one-third of your income.
 Keep in mind, though, that it’s essentially impossible to afford an average-priced two-bedroom apartment one a single average income anywhere in the U.S. One bedrooms also can be are expensive, so while you may be tired of living with roommates, your best strategy is to live like you are in college for a few more years and save your money.
 Living with roommates can be the quickest route to owning a home in your thirties.

 10. How Much Money Do I Need to Buy a House?